Welcome to the Companion Site

-This site is intended to enhance your use of Aging, Ninth Edition, by Harry R. Moody and Jennifer R. Sasser.
+This site is intended to enhance your use of Human Resource Information Systems by Michael J. Kavanagh and Richard D. Johnson.
 Please note that all the materials on this site are especially geared toward maximizing your understanding of the material.